MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 # [Tables](#tab/tables)

-* **TableUsageStatistics**: These logs have detailed information about tables that were accessed during queries execution (details of tables whose extents were scanned).
+* **TableUsageStatistics**: These logs have detailed information about the tables whose extents were scanned during query execution.

     > [!NOTE]
     > The `TableUsageStatistics` log data doesn't contain the command or query text.